2025 Spiritual Walks of Northern Japan

 Day 7: Urabandai

 Urabandai is a part of Bandai Asahi National Park.
 It is naturally spectacular and relaxing, an ideal spot to enjoy nature at its best.
 There are many beautiful walking and cycling tracks, and you will walk arguably the most spectacular walk of all, the Goshikinuma (five coloured lakes) track.
-Along the way, you can see the very exotic lakes, each is a distinctly different colour because of the natural mineral content of the water.
+Along the way, you can see very exotic lakes, each is a distinctly different colour because of the natural mineral content of the water.

 (Total walking distance today - about 8-10 km)